nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Currently:** KnottyPlanners is optimised for keyboard usage, and direct copying of information from the GUI is not supported.

 **Plan:** To allow the users of KnottyPlanners to copy information directly from the contact or wedding cards, in order to facilitate mouse usage.
+We will also include a feature to export the information to a text file or csv file for easy sharing.

 **5. Support for Long Inputs**